cessda/cessda.guidelines.public/technical-infrastructure/gcp-repository-standard-contents.md

 ### README.md

-The README file should be completed by Developers.
+The README file should be written by the developers and provide an overview of the contents of the repository.
 Provide a template for the development team to customise - it should contain badges that indicate the build status (via Jenkins) and the code quality (via SonarQube).